editor-code-assistant/eca-vscode/README.md

 ECA (Editor Code Assistant) Vscode is an AI-powered pair-programming client for VsCode.
 It connects to an external `eca` server process to provide interactive chat, code suggestions, context management and more.

-For more details about ECA, check [ECA server](https://github.com/editor-code-assistant/eca).
+For more details about ECA, features and configuration, check [ECA server](https://github.com/editor-code-assistant/eca).

+This extension will auto download `eca` and manage the process.

 ## Settings